MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 	Unprotect-RMSFile C:\test.docx -InPlace

-And your output might look similar to the following:
+Your output might look similar to the following:

 	InputFile                             DecryptedFile
 	---------                             -------------